horenbergerb/FriendSimulator/README.md

 you do not need to change the *model_type* parameter, regardless of which GPT2 size you use.

 I recommend researching and experimenting with *temperature*, *repetition_penalty* and *k*.
 These parameters can affect the quality of the outputs.
 The defaults are what I found to be effective.

+NOTE!
+It's better to turn up *num_return_sequences* and turn down *length* when running *simulate_conversation.py*.
+This helps with speed and gives more possible AI responses.

+# Common Issues

+### The training terminates with an error, "CUDA out of memory"

+Your GPU can't handle your neural net.
+You can try using a smaller GPT2, lowering batch sizes, increasing gradient accumulation, or activating no_cuda in the config and training on CPU

+### The training suddenly terminates without any information

+I'm pretty sure you ran out of RAM.
+Try everything from the previous question.
+Barring that, get more RAM.

 [1]:https://github.com/Tyrrrz/DiscordChatExporter